What Are Equity Swaps?

 - Avoiding Transaction Costs – An investor can avoid transaction costs of equities’ trade by entering into an equity swap and gaining exposure to stocks or equity index.

 - Hedging Instrument – They can be used to hedge equity risk exposures.
 They can be used to forgo short-term negative returns of stocks without forging possession of the stocks.
-During the period of negative stock return, an investor can forgo the negative returns and also earn a positive return from the other leg of the swap (LIBOR, fixed rate of return or some other reference rate).
+During the period of negative stock return, equity swaps trader can forgo the negative returns and also earn a positive return from the other leg of the swap (LIBOR, fixed rate of return, or some other reference rate).

 - Like most of the other otc derivatives instruments, equity swaps are largely unregulated.
 Though new regulations are being formed by governments around the world to monitor the OTC derivatives marketDerivatives MarketThe derivatives market is that financial market which facilitates hedgers, margin traders, arbitrageurs and speculators in trading the futures and options that track the performance of their underlying assets..

-This has been a guide to what is Equity Swaps and its definition.
-Here we discuss examples of how equity swaps work along with advantages, disadvantages.
-You can learn more about accounting from following articles –
+This has been a guide to what are Equity Swaps.
+We explain them with example, pricing, settlement process, advantages and disadvantages.
+You can learn more about accounting from the following articles –